Berkeley-MDes/tdf-fa23-eliza-m-gonzales/README.md

 # Report 2 - Week of 09/04/2023
+**Overcoming Rhino**

+## 🚖 Wednesday 9/6 Recap

 Rhino and Grasshopper has been a really frustrating learning curve for me.
 Initially with the first file, I was distraught (to be dramatic) when I first saw the original phone model.
 Lowky- felt like crying.

 HOWEVER- things have become better.
 Last week was a bit better in terms of learning how to use these platforms.
 I think my main issue was not understanding the fundamentals of the different tools and the actions they do.
 I took it upon myself to watch some Youtube videos just to get a basic foundation for how to use them, because I felt if I didn't then I wouldn't truly understand it.

+THANKFULLY, TJ uploaded the wonderful video explanation that helped break down the cell phone stand project.
+Honestly I probably would not have had the understanding I now have without it.
+Thank you TJ 🫡 Here are a few things that I now understand.

+1. Setting a plane ✈️

+Originally Cody in the makerspace explained to me hoe planes work, and helped me set this in the original cell phone stand file.
+While it was really helpful, I didn't fully understand it in terms of the overall contribution to the project.
+We used it so I would not lose the phone stand and could type 'ZS' to find it.
+The walkthrough of seeing the plane in within the box and spheres helped to solidify where the phone lies within this realm.

+2. Baking 🧁

+When I created my phone stand last week, baking was realtively easy, but I did run into some problems and learned what not to do.
+The entire process seemed relatively self explanatory, but alas- it was **_not_**.
+When it came to exporting, I didn't realize you could bake it several times, so in illustrator I literally had 6 layers to sort through.

+3. Stabiltiy ⎍

+I  didn't even know that we could analyze our model within Grasshopper, so to find out we could find the stability of an object was pretty cool.
+If I'm correct, last week when I was adjusting the original file, I noticed that when I was trying to change my phone stand from horizontal to vertical, it turned red unless I manipulated some of the values.
+I probably worked through this for about 2 hours which was very very annoying.
+I assumed that it was red and not blue because something was wrong, but I now know more specifically that this was because it was not stable.
+Makes a lot of sense.

+4. Shapediver

+I didn't know this existed, so seeing the file outside of Grasshopper was interesting.
+I  really llike this because you can play with the adjustments without worrying about ruining the actual file.
+Something I know I'm always scared of.